H4ZM47/vanta-vuln-stats/README.md

   - Tracks when vulnerabilities are remediated
   - Historical snapshots of vulnerability changes
   - Sync history with statistics on new, updated, and remediated vulnerabilities
+  - Stores every element from the Vanta vulnerabilities and vulnerability remediations APIs for downstream analytics

 - **Comprehensive Statistics:**
   - Total vulnerability counts